TheF1rstPancake/Kvasir/docs/middleware.rst

 A Quick Note about Languages
 ----------------------------------
 When developing Kvasir, we constructed a middleware that connected to a set of fake data.
-Our middleware is developed in Python, so most of the code examples show here will also be in Python
+Our middleware is developed in Python, so most of the code examples in this documentation will also be shown in Python.

 **You do not have to use Python.**  You may use any language that you feel comfortable in.
 There is really no one language that would be better than any other.
 As long as it can receive and respond to POST requests and communicate with your underlying database, then it will work for this application.